Introduction to the solar process

 9

 Finally, P3 status is the last stage.
 It's when the utility company provides permission to operate (PTO) and approves energy production into the grid.
 This is when cash flow begins.
 Remember, P3 status isn't necessary for tax benefits.
-When a project reaches P2 status and is placed in service, it becomes eligible for tax benefits.

 10